There are a large number of

 - @subst{patterns;operand}

-- Substitution.
-Return the result of translating the operand according to
+Return the result of translating the operand according to the patterns

-was it''.
-Usually this sort of substition is more conveniently and
+Usually this sort of substitution is more conveniently and efficiently

-efficiently done by using a domain function (for example, ``@frob{this is
+done by using a domain function (for example, “@frob{this is it}”

-function can be used in cases where the substitution needs to be computed at
+can be used in cases where the substitution needs to be computed at run

-run time.
-For example, to emulate a C #define directive with one
+For example, to emulate a C #define directive with one argument:

 \N\#define <I>\W(\W<I>\W) *\n=\